jsz-05/Calendar/README.md

 Simple Calendar built with [Astro](https://astro.build/) and [Svelte](https://svelte.dev/).
 It lets you add, edit, and delete events, then shows them on an interactive 8-month calendar.
 Stores events in a Svelte store and persists them with `localStorage`.

-Wanted an easier way to plan school terms, internship dates, etc. It was especially useful for figuring when to negotiate start dates for and visualizing overlaps.
-I liked the design of Google Flights date selection calendar so the UI is based off that design.
+Wanted an easier way to visualize school terms, internships, etc so made a calendar.
+It was especially useful for figuring when to negotiate start dates for and seeing overlaps.
+I liked the design of the Google Flights departure/return date selector so the UI is based off that design.

 ![Image](https://github.com/user-attachments/assets/f2c6c47d-b6f4-449b-9427-e292044c05d8)